emrgnt-cmplxty/zero-shot-replication/README.md

 ## Overview

-The Zero-Shot Replication Framework is a minimal environment designed to replicate zero-shot results from past academic papers.
-It currently supports OpenAI, Anthropic, and HuggingFace models to generate completions for various datasets and provides tools for handling, evaluating, and storing these completions.
+The Zero-Shot Replication Framework is a tool designed to replicate zero-shot results from recent academic papers or model reports.
+Additionally, it aims to extend evaluations to better understand the strengths and weaknesses of various approaches.
+The framework currently supports OpenAI, Anthropic, and HuggingFace models.

+## Features

+- Simple model and parameter configuration.
+- Choice of datasets for evaluation.
+- Extensibility through a modular provider / model / dataset setup.

-## Results (all models accessed on 08/24-8/25, 2023)
+## pass@1 results (all proprietary models accessed on 08/24-08/25, 2023)

+To better understand these results, please check the notes below

 ### Proprietary Models